 Although we believe that the assumptions on which these forward-looking statements are based are reasonable, any of those assumptions could prove to be inaccurate, and as a result, the forward-looking statements based on those assumptions also could be inaccurate.
 Important assumptions include the ability of NSBF to continue to originate loans under the SBA 7(a) program, maintain its PLP status and continue to sell SBA guaranteed portions of SBA 7(a) loans at premiums; our ability to originate new loans and investments; certain margins and levels of profitability and the availability of additional capital.
-In light of these and other uncertainties, the inclusion of a projection or forward-looking statement in this prospectus, including the documents that we incorporate by reference herein, and any applicable prospectus supplement or free writing prospectus, including the documents we incorporate by reference therein should not be regarded as a representation by us that our plans and objectives will be achieved.
-These risks and uncertainties include those described or identified in "Item 1A.
-Risk Factors" in our most recent Annual Report on Form 10-K, "Part II - Item 1A.
-Risk Factors" in our most recent Quarterly Report on Form 10-Q, and elsewhere in this prospectus, including the documents that we incorporate by reference herein, and any applicable prospectus supplement or free writing prospectus, including the documents we incorporate by reference therein.
-You should not place undue reliance on these forward-looking statements, which apply only as of the dates of this prospectus, any applicable prospectus supplement or free writing prospectus, including any documents incorporated by reference, and while we believe such information forms, or will form, a reasonable basis for such statements, such information may be limited or incomplete, and our statements should not be read to indicate that we have conducted an exhaustive inquiry into, or review of, all potentially available relevant information.
+In light of these and other uncertainties, the inclusion of a projection or forward-looking statement in this prospectus, including the documents that we incorporate by reference herein, and any applicable prospectus supplement or free writing prospectus, including the documents we incorporate by reference herein, and any applicable prospectus supplement on Form 10-K and elsewhere in this prospectus, including the documents we incorporate by reference herein, and any applicable prospectus supplement or free writing prospectus, which apply only as of the dates of this prospectus, any applicable prospectus supplement or these forward-looking statements, which apply only as of the dates of this prospectus, any applicable prospectus and any applicable prospectus, including and documents hat we incorporate by reference herein, and any applicable prospectus, including and documents weincorporate by reference, and while we believe such information forms, or will form, a reasonable basis for such statements, such information may be limited or incomplete, and our statements should not be read to indicate that we have conducted an exhaustive inquiry into, or review of, all potentially available relevant information.
 These statements are inherently uncertain and investors are cautioned not to unduly rely on these statements.
-The forward-looking statements in this prospectus are excluded from the safe-harbor protection provided by Section 27A of the Securities Act and Section 21E of the Exchange Act.
+The forward-looking statements in this prospectus are excluded from the safe-harbor protection p